What this handout is about

 Fitzpatrick, Jacqueline, Jan Secrist, and Debra J. Wright.
+1998.
 Secrets for a Successful Dissertation.
-(Thousand Oaks, CA: Sage Publications, 1998).
+Thousand Oaks, CA: Sage Publication.

 Written in an inviting, often humorous style, this book deals with the mechanics of writing a dissertation (how the process works, how to organize literature reviews, and so on) as well as the more intangible aspects, such as the development of support groups and personal organizational strategies.
 The book includes a number of short and helpful checklists and “top secrets” set off from the main text for easy reference.
 The appendix provides a list of action words to introduce quotes, a list of suggested items for inclusion in a research proposal, a statistical decision tree, a list of general action verbs, and an impressive annotated bibliography of books on writing, research, confidence, public speaking, computers, and more.
 The authors’ backgrounds are in education and counseling.

-Mauch James E., and Jack W. Birch.
+Mauch, James E., and Jack W. Birch.
+1983.
 Guide to the Successful Thesis and Dissertation: Conception to Publication.
-(New York: Marcel Dekker, Inc., 1983).
+New York: Marcel Dekker.

 The authors offer a no-nonsense approach to planning your project, conducting research, writing, working with your committee, defending the dissertation, and developing it further.
 The book includes a number of charts, forms, and checklists to help you along the way.
 The book seems geared toward the dissertation writer who knows what he or she wants to do, and just needs some solid advice on form, planning, and strategy to move them in the right direction.
 If you know what you need to do and how you ought to do it, but just can’t seem to get moving, this book might not prove as useful as some of the more “touchy feely” titles on this list.

-Peters, Robert L. Getting What You Came For: The Smart Student’s Guide to Earning a Master’s or Ph.D.
-(New York: The Noonday Press, 1997).
+Peters, Robert.
+1997.
+Getting What You Came For: The Smart Student’s Guide to Earning a Master’s or PhD.
+New York: Farrar, Straus and Giroux.